chaichate/ionic2-starter-google-maps/README.md

 A minimal starter for native Google Maps implementation in Ionic 2.
 It locates the user, zooms the map to location and add a marker.

 # Setup
-Get the dependancies, install plugins, add platforms and you  are ready to go!
+Get the dependencies, install plugins, add platforms and you  are ready to go!

 ## Dependencies
 Run `npm install` to install all the dependencies